canro91/canro91.github.io/_posts/2021-11-08-PendingRequestInTransaction.md

 }
 ```

-Did you notice any asynchronous method not being awaited?
+Did you notice any asynchronous methods not being awaited?
 No?
 I didn't for a while.
 Neither did my reviewers.

 But, there it was.
 Unnoticed for the code analyzer too.
 And, for all the passing tests.